• Facebook

 Accredited High Schools

-Then, below are online accredited high schools using curriculum packages where your child makes a choice for electives.
+Then, below are online accredited high schools.
+There are packages where your child makes a choice for electives.

 Each school is different when they offer high school curriculum packages.
 Some allow you to choose a language arts portion and math portion; other schools have guidelines for what they consider the essentials.